Jamhuri Day: National Awards

 During Jamhuri day various Orders, decorations, and medals of Kenya are awarded by the President to Kenyans in recognition of their distinguished service to the country.
 A National Honours and Awards Committee advises the President as to the eligible recipients who are derived from a list of nominees.
 Individuals are nominated to the Committee by government ministries, district committees, the Kenya Defence Forces, national police service, religious organisations, non-governmental organisations, individuals and others.
 Some of the recipients largely members of the military, uniformed services who have exhibited exceptional heroism and athletes who have distinguished themselves are publicly awarded their orders, decorations and medals before the country during national celebrations, whereas the rest are awarded during the State Luncheon or have their names published in the Kenya Gazette.

+Rotational hosting

+On 18 December 2015 after the fourth biannual National and County Government Summit, President Uhuru Kenyatta announced that two of the national holidays of Madaraka day, Mashujaa and Mashujaa Day would be hosted in a different county each year breaking the tradition of hosting them in the Capital, Nairobi.
+These changes were implemented to increase national unit and cohesion.